pipesocks/pipesocks/README.md

 ## Deployment
 ### General
 Download & install Qt Creator with Qt (above 5) and libsodium.
 Open the project with Qt Creator, set include path and link path and compile.
+If you are not under macOS, you'll need to copy win.ico from icons folder to the binary's folder so that system tray icon works correctly.

 ### Ubuntu Server
 Since most Ubuntu servers doesn't hold a GUI, here is the way to deploy pipesocks in them.